Aniket-J/Aniket-J.github.io/professional.md

 {% include figure.html image="/assets/images/Professional_ring_disc_combination.jpg" caption="Visualizing my hypothesis of combining ring and disc testing." width="800" height="1000" %}

-I have used optimization routines in conjunction with numerical simulations to obtain unknown material parameters.
+I used optimization routines in conjunction with numerical simulations to obtain unknown material parameters.
 I leveraged this technique to translate the test's force-displacement data to a more general-purpose stress-strain data for this new testing methodology.

 This data was then fed into regression models (XGBoost and Random Forests, primarily) to analyse rate-dependency of the test.
 The models trained well with an R2 score of 0.95632 and the predictions were extremely close on new hidden data as well, as seen in the image below.

-{% include figure.html image="/assets/images/316L_RT_SRTT_0_3333mmMin_cleaned_RFRandXGB_limited.png" caption="Predictions on new experiments." width="800" height="1000" %}
+{% include figure.html image="/assets/images/316L_RT_SRTT_0_3333mmMin_cleaned_RFRandXGB_limited.png" caption="Predictions on new experiments via RFR and XGBoost." width="800" height="1000" %}

+My original experiments also performed largely well, as you can see in the heatmaps below.
+For the Small Ring Test (SRT) I performed 48 experiments at different pin displacement rates and for the Small Punch Test (SPT) I analysed the discs separately and both sets of inter-test comparison results are shown below:

+{% include figure.html image="/assets/images/SRTT_heatmap_R2scoreMinMax.png" caption="Inter-test comparison R2-scores for all the SRT experiments, with each tick representing the pin displacement rate in mm/min." width="800" height="1000" %}

+{% include figure.html image="/assets/images/SPTT_heatmap_R2ScoreMinMax.png" caption="Inter-test comparison R2-scores for all the SPT experiments, with each tick representing the pin displacement rate in mm/min in the brackets.
+The `B` prefix represents the hypothesis batch (5 batches were tested) and the disc number represented by `D`.
+The `Norm` represents the normally extracted discs." width="800" height="1000" %}

 Extensive data cleaning procedures were also analysed, such as butterworth signal filtering (shown below) or the convolution smoothing.
+See the image below!
+I also devised a data-cleaning GUI-app for the department so that people don't have to go through the faff of creating this from scratch for their experiments.
+[GitHub repo here.](https://github.com/Aniket-J/MatSci-DC/tree/main)

-{% include figure.html image="/assets/images/butterworth_filter_example.png" caption="Cleaning up the test data." width="800" height="1000" %}
+{% include figure.html image="/assets/images/butterworth_filter_example.png" caption="Visualising the cleaning up the test input data with Butterworth filter." width="800" height="1000" %}

-Using the power of physics baked in with my analytical solution, I devised a physics-informed data-driven conversion method that allows users to obtain material parameteres directly without the need of any expensive simulations.
+Using the power of physics baked in with my analytical solution, I devised a physics-informed data-driven conversion method that allows users to obtain material parameteres directly without the need of any expensive simulations for the Small Ring Test.

 Below are a couple of images of the Small Ring Test as well.
 Images are taken from a Nikon D850 camera.